 Underscore supports in-depth reporting in Oregon and beyond.
 We encourage and aim to produce impactful, revelatory stories that might otherwise go unreported and unheard, with a special focus on Indian Country.
 We are funded by grants and donations from organizations and individuals who believe in the importance of independent journalism.

 Underscore produces collaborative journalism framed by justice to promote civic engagement and a fair-minded society.

-Underscore is committed to providing the greatest amplification of people and issues through our formal and informal partnerships with other Oregon media.
+Underscore is committed to providing the greatest amplification of Indigenous people and issues through our formal and informal partnerships with other regional media.
 At no charge, we offer our coverage for digital reposting, print and broadcast so that our stories are shared widely and broadly.
 When possible, we approach our work from a position of strength, power and solutions, rather than deficit.
 Our Indian Country reporting is grounded in historical context and aims to provide a better understanding of sovereignty and treaty rights.

 There is clearly a need for this work.
 Newsrooms are closing at an alarming rate, leaving many communities without the news and information they need to thrive.
 Underscore’s stories focus on elevating underrepresented voices to foster conversation, interrupt stereotypes, untangle complex issues and promote a better understanding of one another.
-Our goal is to reinforce equity, especially in our own newsroom and how we cover the news and provide information.
-We are conscious of the importance of systems change and approach our coverage with an eye to disrupt the balance of power in traditional American systems, including media, that do not serve our country with either equity or fairness.